oucar/lentil-jsx/README.md

 - When using lerna, do not use yarn or npm to install dependencies.
 Use lerna add <package-name> to add a dependency to a project.
 - Lerna documentation: https://lerna.js.org/
 - run `npm start` in the root directory to start the development environment, which will start the development environment for all the projects.
 (You might want to run `npm install` inside local-client first to install dependencies for the local-client project first.
 It will be fixed later.)
--  `lerna bootstrap -- --legacy-peer-deps` in the root directory, and then `node index.js serve` inside cli/dist to start the development environment for the CLI.
+-  `lerna clean`, `lerna bootstrap -- --legacy-peer-deps` in the root directory, and then `node index.js serve` inside cli/dist to start the development environment for the CLI.

 # Brainstorming